 Craig has represented and counseled clients in the following areas, among others:

-Service Contract Act and Other Federal Labor Issues
+Service Contract Act and Other Employment Issues for Federal Contractors

 - Represented large federal contractors in U.S. Department of Labor (DOL) audits of SCA compliance on significant contracts for the clients; reached favorable resolutions to DOL findings.